 Class Schedule Key:

 - 1/3 each period means the class is for Cody Pioneers only.
-As Cody Pioneers must take the Leatherwork, Swimming and TTFC First Aid classes, we split them in to three groups to balance the classes each period.
+Pioneers are split into three groups to balance them in the Leatherwork, Swimming, and TTFC classes they all must take.

 - Blacked out means no class can be scheduled that period.